hblr/petalinux-docker/README.md

 # petalinux-docker

+## Disclaimer
+This is a fork of petalinux-docker by sonnyhcl.
+Thank you for sharing.
+I made some adjustments to adapt to Petalinux version 2017.4 and to use a German mirror of apt packages.

+# Docker image
 package petalinux tools into docker image

 > If you feel this is helpful for you, please star me right now :)